Roadrunners (The X-Files): Reviews

 "Roadrunners" received mixed reviews from critics.
 Den of Geek writer Juliette Harrisson named the episode the "finest stand-alone episode" of the show's eighth season.
 Harrisson praised the character development in "Roadrunners" and noted that the episode "effectively brings [Scully and Doggett] together as partners."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
 The two note that, "for the first half-hour, this works as a slow burn horror story ...
 It's the transition of Gillian Anderson's performance from wry exasperation to outright paranoia ... which makes this so effective."
 Shearman and Pearson criticize the cutting of John Doggett's role to a minimum.
 Emily VanDerWerff of The A.V.
 Club awarded the episode an "A−" and wrote that it "is an episode that’s dedicated to helping us move past the Mulder era."
 She praised the creepiness of Gilligan's script, as well as the characterization of Scully, writing that even though she is in a situation that is over her head, she is still smart in her attempts to escape; she also praised Anderson's acting.
 However, VanDerWerff was more critical of the final scene, noting that it made Doggett come across as "kind of an asshole".
 Paul Spragg of Xposé wrote positively of the episode, saying it features a "return to the body horror stories that had worked so well in the early seasons".
 Spragg added that "Roadrunners" is "certainly close" to the highly acclaimed first-season episode "Ice".

 Not all reviews were positive.
 George Avalos and Michael Liedtke of the Knight Ridder Tribune wrote that the episode's slug "continued the series' fine tradition of monsters that made us queasy as we squirmed in our seats".
 Despite enjoying the gore and the reality of Scully's isolation, the two were critical of the cult's motivations, writing that "we were given absolutely no clue as to why the Utah cult members believed the slug represented the Second Coming of Jesus Christ."
 The two ultimately concluded that "Roadrunners" fell "well short of a classic."
-Sarah Stegall highly criticized the episode, calling it "a bad mix of The Fly and The Kindred, with plenty of X-Files classic paranoia but none of the finesse we've seen before."
 Paula Vitaris from Cinefantastique gave the episode a scathing review and awarded it no stars out of four.
 She heavily derided the plot, sarcastically referring to Doggett as a "man's man" and the parasite a "phallic-shaped giant slug".
 Furthermore, she criticized Scully's actions to go off on an assignment without telling her partner.
 Dave Golder from SFX criticized the episode and called it a retread of the first season episode "Ice".